voxpupuli/agtm/types-and-providers.md

 attempts to use regular expressions to extract the appropriate pid and process details needed to populate the instances in self.instances().

-One of the difficulities with writing types and providers is avoiding dependencies on ruby libraries that aren't already part of the standard ruby distribution, or dependencies of Puppet.
+One of the difficulties with writing types and providers is avoiding dependencies on ruby libraries that aren't already part of the standard ruby distribution, or dependencies of Puppet.
 We could have written code here that called out to any of the process handling